Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 If going down the physical product route, you typically curate a selection of products to send to subscribers on a regular basis.
 Popular options here include food, drink and books.

-Digital subscriptions typically involve providing access to gated content for a recurring fee, or emailing your subscribers your latest digital products (music, ebooks, articles etc.) periodically.
+Digital subscriptions typically involve providing access to gated content for a recurring fee, or emailing your subscribers your latest digital products (music, ebooks, articles etc.) every month.

 5. Sell niche products